openstack/tempest/doc/source/test_removal.rst

 This is because tests would not be able to know or control which API response to expect, and thus would not be able to enforce a specific behavior.

-If a test exists in Tempest that would meet this criteria as consequence of a change, the test must be removed according to the procedure discussed into this document.
+If a test exists in Tempest that would meet these criteria as a consequence of a change, the test must be removed according to the procedure discussed in this document.
 The API change should not be merged until all conditions required for test removal can be met.